 The Journal is a quarterly publication, is sent to all members.
-Each issue of the Journal contains over 70 full colour pages with articles on all aspects of medals, orders and decorations together with an update on the latest developments at the National Archives, a member’s wants section and Society news and notices.
+Each issue of the Journal contains over 70 full colour pages with articles on all aspects of medals, orders and decorations, a member’s wants section and Society news and notices.
 Back issues of the Journal are available to members at a discounted rate.

 The Society holds an annual convention over a weekend where members can meet, share information, tips and history and discuss new purchases and possible trades.
 Saturday of the Convention is for members only and this is where members can exhibit their research, whether a single medal, medals to a regiment, a family story or even just a ribbon.
 The displays always attract a lot of attention from the other attendees and provide a focal point for the day.
 In addition, a series of lectures are given throughout the day on medal and research-related themes.
 On the Sunday of the Convention a bourse is held attended by many of the largest dealers so there is plenty of opportunity for finding that elusive item.

 The OMRS has branches around the UK and also overseas.
 Members can attend local branch meetings, typically held monthly r bi-monthly, where members gather together for presentations and to share their expertise and enthusiasm for the hobby.
 Check the Local Branch page to see where your nearest branch is.